folio-org/mod-oai-pmh/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

+Portions of this software may use XML schemas Copyright © 2011 [DCMI](http://dublincore.org/), the Dublin Core Metadata Initiative.
+These are licensed under the [Creative Commons 3.0 Attribution license](http://creativecommons.org/licenses/by/3.0/).

 ## Introduction

 Backend Module implementing the Open Archives Initiative Protocol for Metadata Harvesting ([OAI-PMH Version 2.0](http://www.openarchives.org/OAI/openarchivesprotocol.html))